kora-projects/kora-docs/mkdocs/docs/v2/en/guides/openapi-http-server.md

 ## Key Concepts { #key-concepts }

 - contract-first development starts from a shared API specification
-- Kora can generate server code from OpenAPI
+- Kora generates server code from OpenAPI in exactly two server modes: `java-server` and `kotlin-server`
 - generated controllers and delegates separate transport wiring from application logic
 - delegates are a good place to map between generated contract models and internal DTOs
 - adding new status codes such as `500` to OpenAPI changes the generated response wrappers too
+- `enableServerValidation` turns schema constraints into real validation annotations on generated models
-- Swagger UI and OpenAPI become a natural part of the application when the contract is built into the project
+- Swagger UI, Scalar, and the OpenAPI document become a natural part of the application when the contract is built into the project

 ## Troubleshooting { #troubleshooting }

+**Generation fails with `UnsupportedClassVersionError`:**

+- The `Gradle` daemon runs on an older JDK than the one Kora is compiled for.
+The generator is on the buildscript classpath, so the `Gradle` JVM itself must be `JDK 25` or newer.
+- Run `./gradlew --stop`, point `org.gradle.java.home` at a JDK 25 installation, then retry.

+**Generation fails with "Invalid OpenAPI generator `mode`":**

+- Kora 2.0 supports exactly four modes: `java-client`, `java-server`, `kotlin-client`, `kotlin-server`.
+- The reactive and `suspend` modes from earlier versions no longer exist; generated server and client code is synchronous.

 **Code generation does not run:**

 Check that:

-- `org.openapi.generator` is applied
+- `org.openapi.generator` is applied and `GenerateTask` is imported
-- `GenerateTask` is imported
+- `generatorName = "kora"` is set on the task
-- `compileJava.dependsOn openApiGenerateUsersHttpServer` is configured
+- in `Java`, `compileJava.dependsOn openApiGenerateUsersHttpServer` is configured
+- in `Kotlin`, every `ksp*` task depends on the generation task

 **The application cannot find generated classes:**

-Check that the generated source directory is added to `sourceSets.main`:
+Check that the generated source directory is added to the main source set:

 - `build/generated/user-http-server`

 Also verify that your package settings match your imports:

-- `ru.tinkoff.kora.guide.openapi.httpserver.user.api`
+- `io.koraframework.guide.openapi.httpserver.user.api`
-- `ru.tinkoff.kora.guide.openapi.httpserver.user.model`
+- `io.koraframework.guide.openapi.httpserver.user.model`

 **Swagger UI is not available:**

 Make sure that:

 - `OpenApiManagementModule` is included in `Application`
-- `openapi.management.enabled = true`
+- `openapi.management.enabled = true` and `openapi.management.swaggerui.enabled = true`
-- `swaggerui.enabled = true`
+- `openapi.management.files` lists the contract, and the value is a **list** — the key is `files`, not `file`
+- you are calling the **public** port `8080`, not the system port `8085`

 **Delegate is not discovered by Kora:**